wenhaoq20/PickOn_Project/CODE-OF-CONDUCT.md

 ## Reportinging Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-They can be reached at dport@hawaii.du.
+They can be reached at dport@hawaii.edu.

 ## Amendment and Updates